964728623/robothor_challenge_objnav21/README.md

-We use the [baseline](https://allenact.org/projects/objectnav_baselines/) provided by the competition official.
+We use the [baseline](https://allenact.org/projects/objectnav_baselines/) provided by the competition official and make changes based on the official [allenact](https://github.com/allenai/allenact/) framework.
+Our changed model is in ./